I think my baby might have a tongue tie?...

 HOME VISITS:

-Redditch & surrounding areas of Worcestershire& Warwickshire & Oxfordshire.
+Redditch & surrounding areas of Worcestershire, Warwickshire & Oxfordshire up to 40miles radius.